smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

    Read this declaration as "`const` pointer to `int`".

    This form is rarely used for non-array pointers.
-Also the use of this form is unnecessary in most cases because references provide an elegant alternative (a reference must be initialized at declaration and its binding cannot change after initialization).
+Also, the use of this form is unnecessary in most cases because references provide an elegant alternative (a reference must be initialized at declaration and its binding cannot change after initialization).
 For example, use `int& r = i;` instead of `int* const r = &i;`.